zieren/eltern-emailer/README.md

 types of content).
 Instead it uses a file called `state.json` to remember which content has already been emailed and detect which is new.

-Initially this file is empty and all content will appear new.
+Initially this file does not exist and all content will appear new.
 If you don't want to get flooded with emails for all existing content, run Eltern-Emailer once with these [flags](#flags):

 ```
 node main.js --mute --once
 ```

 This should print no errors.
-After it has succeeded there should be a `state.json` file that looks something like this:
+After it has succeeded there should be a `state.json` file that looks something like this (but likely longer):

 ```
 {